 Both video doorbells are pretty awesome.
 They lead the industry and offer the best features on the market.
-They share the majority of the features and the only difference between them is the Ring 2 being able to work as a wireless and a wired doorbell.
+They share the majority of the features and the only difference between them is the Ring 2 being able to work as either a wireless or wired doorbell.

 Comparison Chart: Ring 2 vs Ring Pro

-Lastly, before concluding our comparison article, we’d like to present a detailed chart where compare these two vide doorbells, directly.
+Lastly, before concluding our comparison article, we’d like to present a detailed chart to compare these two video doorbells, directly.